 What you need to do

-In order to have your Bizagi process connect to the AI experiment, these steps need to be carried out:
+To have your Bizagi process connect to the AI experiment, carry out these steps:

 1.Download the AI experiment connector.

-2.Obtain the service endpoint and its access keys to use the connector.
+2.Obtain the service endpoint and its access keys to use with the connector.

 3.Configure the connector in Bizagi Studio.